longwind48/convo-miner/README.md

 ##### Sequence Labeling (BERT-BiLSTM-NER)

-As the alternative approach thought of, we considered treating the issue as sentence-level Named Entity Recognition problem and constructed a BERT embedding+BiLSTM architecture.
+Our main approach uses a BERT embedding+BiLSTM architecture to perform a sentence-level sequence-labelling task.
 The model takes 4 paragraphs as input and analyzes the conversation entities (as listed above) at sentence level.

 Being one of the latest state-of-art algorithm, BERT applies bidirectional transformer training on the language model which gives one of the best pre-trained embedding available across many NLP tasks.The team selected BERT pre-trained embeddings with average operator to achieve sentence level embedding on the extracted paragraphs.